 - National Science & Engineering

 Note that courses in the following departments are restricted:

 Seoul Exchange Program participants pay regular College tuition and a nonrefundable study abroad administrative fee.
 The tuition is paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.

 Yonsei University Exchange Scholarship

-For all students accepted for exchange, the Yonsei University Exchange Scholarship will provide round-trip airfare reimbursement (maximum $1,900) and on-campus housing for up to two semesters.
-In addition, a stipend will be provided in the amount of $2,350 USD per semester once on site to cover additional living expenses.
+For all students accepted for exchange, the Yonsei University Exchange Scholarship will provide round-trip airfare reimbursement (maximum 2 million Korean Won), and an overall living stipend of 2.6 million Korean Won will be provided once on site to cover housing (reimbursement) and additional living expenses.
 Students pay miscellaneous living expenses, including food, books, travel and incidentals while in Seoul.
-Precise figures for the Seoul Exchange Program for the 2017-18 year are listed below:
+(Note: 1 U.S.$ equals approximately 1,170 Korean Won as of July, 2019.)
+Precise figures for the Seoul Exchange Program for the 2021–2022 year are listed below:

 Academic year tuition: as set by the Bursar’s Office

 |stipend (from which housing reimbursement and some living expenses are covered)

 ||communications (most students bring or buy a cell phone)